-The Compensation Committee approved base salary increases in 2019 for each of the other NEOs (other than Ms. Underberg, who was hired in February 2019) to more closely align these base salaries to the median of the proxy peer group and market survey data for these positions and to ensure they are internally equitable, where appropriate.
+The 2020 base salaries of our NEOs are included in the table under "Total Direct Compensation Summary" on page 62.
+The Mazelsky Employment Agreement sets forth Mr. Mazelsky's 2020 base salary and provides for an annual base salary review by the Board commencing in the first quarter of 2021.
+In February 2020, the Compensation Committee approved base salary increases in 2020 for each of the other NEOs to reflect promotions and changes in responsibilities and roles supporting our global commercial efforts and growth, to more closely align these base salaries to the median of the proxy peer group and market survey data for these positions and to ensure they are internally equitable, where appropriate.